Looking for unique and very cool bath bombs? Make these succulent Bath Bombs

 succulent bath bombs

-Use your bath bombs immediately or store in an airtight container until you’re ready to use!
+Use your bath bombs immediately or store them in an airtight container until you’re ready to use!

 Is it Okay to Use Bath Bombs in a Jetted Tub?